 Many people who lift at home will already have a Universal barbell and curling bar weight set.
 Sometimes, it’s necessary to replace old and worn plates or add to a collection to your weight set.
 Increasing plate numbers is also a great investment for a gym.
 These Best Olympic weight sets collections match any TEXAS STAR weight set, but can also be used alongside other Universal plates.

 Various configurations of total weight can be purchased.
 These plates feature rubberized coatings and locking components.
 Perhaps the best feature of these, however, are the grips on heavier plates.
-Some Universal plates only have a narrow lip to use when loading and unloading a bar.
+Some Universal plates and Olympic weight plate only have a narrow lip to use when loading and unloading a bar.

 The TEXAS STAR plates have built-in handles that prevent slips and drops.
 Unfortunately, some lifters have broken their feet because a heavy plate slips from their hands in a sweaty environment.
-These plates ensure a firm and safe grip when moving.
-These sets are also great for upgrading a home setup with the inclusion of 45-pound plates.
+These Olympic weight plates ensure a firm and safe grip when moving.
+These Olympic weight plate sets are also great for upgrading a home setup with the inclusion of 45-pound plates.

 The Best Olimpic Weight Sets have come along way since their early days.
 This is a setup that has all of the right qualities for safe and effective lifting.